ArnaudBuchholz/node-ui5/README.md

 })
 ```

-### Server / Proxy
+### Proxy server

-The package also provides a server that includes proxy features.
+The package also provides a server module that implements proxy features.

 ```javascript
 require('node-ui5/serve')({